-- By 30 November 2020, 55% of Pregnancy and Baby applications were for subsequent births (i.e. to clients that already had children under 16 that lived with them which they were responsible for), while 45% of applications were for first births [Table 9]. - The proportion of applications authorised was higher for subsequent births at 63% than first births at 38%.
-This may be because clients applying for their first child are less likely to be on a qualifying benefit, particularly if the application for Best Start Grant was received before the birth of their baby.
-In total 25,805

-- applications were authorised for subsequent births and 12,580 for first births [Table 9]. - Overall, 2% of Pregnancy and Baby Payment applications received by the end of November 2020 were for multiple births, which had an authorisation rate of 51% [Table 9].
-The methodology for calculating application outcomes for multiple births was revised in this publication.
-See the revisions section for more information on this.
+- By 30 November 2021, 57% of Pregnancy and Baby applications were for subsequent births (i.e. to clients that already had children under 16 that lived with them which they were responsible for), while 43% of applications were for first births [Table 9]. - By 30 November 2021, the proportion of applications authorised was higher for subsequent births at 60% compared to first births at 40% [Table 9]. - Overall, 2% of Pregnancy and Baby Payment applications received by the end of November 2021 were for multiple births, which had an authorisation rate of 50% [Table 9].